-Each time a student leaves the lab area or classroom, they must have a pass.
+Each time a student leaves the lab area or classroom, they must have a pass and their cell phones are to remain in the classroom.
 Students will be permitted two passes per quarter per class.
 Students are expected to use the restroom facilities prior to going to first period class in the morning, at lunchtime, and during the breaks between classes and should not ask to be excused from a class or lab except for emergencies.